Jacob Two-Two: Posthumous continuation

 In September 2009 Tundra Books, the publisher of the Jacob Two-Two series, released a new fourth book titled Jacob Two-Two on the High Seas.
 Mordecai Richler had always planned to write new adventures and had started a fourth book before he died in 2001.
 With the full support of the Richler family, the new book was finished by Canadian author Cary Fagan.
 It is a prequel to the first three books, with the family sailing back to Canada from England after Jacob's father writes an important novel.

-Tundra will also re-release the previous three titles in the series with new art and covers by Toronto artist, Dušan Petričić.
+Tundra re-released the series with new art and covers by Toronto artist, Dušan Petričić.

 Characters

 Jacob Two-Two

 Jacob is the youngest child in his family and tends not to be heard.
 As a result, he repeats everything twice automatically, which is the origin of his nickname.
 (See Jacob Richler.)

 X. Barnaby Dinglebat

 Jacob's next-door neighbour is an international spy, working for CMIST (Canadian Ministry of Intrigue, Spying, and Tattling).
 Jacob later helps Mr. Dinglebat and his agent Intrepid (a hamster) on top secret missions.